 The trip begins in the wonderful city of Bucharest which is serviced by a number of low cost airlines.
-During the day, we will see Ceausescu’s grave and palace before jumping on the scenic train journey to Chisinau, Moldova: the least visited country in Europe.
-After a one day city tour and a night in a Soviet style hotel, we head for the highlight of the trip, Transnistria, Tiraspol and a big old-fashioned military parade!
+During the day, we will tour the former model city of the godfather of Communism, Nicolae Ceaușescu, before jumping on the Soviet style train journey to Chisinau, Moldova: the least visited country in Europe.
+After a one day city tour and a night in a Soviet style hotel, we head for the highlight of the trip: Transnistria!
+We’ll explore the war torn villages of this murky, unrecognized country as well as the capital of Tiraspol, it’s 2nd biggest city of Bender and a big old-fashioned Soviet military parade!

-After two nights in Tiraspol, we embark on another adventure by visiting the least visited part of the least visited country in Europe: the Republic of Gagauzia, another region of Moldova previously at war with the central authorities and home to a local Turkic people with a very pro-Russian agenda.
+After two nights in Tiraspol, we embark on the second part of our adventure by visiting the least visited part of the least visited country in Europe: the Republic of Gagauzia, another region of Moldova previously at war with the central authorities and home to a local Turkic people with a very pro-Russian agenda.
+Here we will round off the trip with a Gagauzian feast in an isolated village, washed down with local homemade wine!

 We end the trip by heading back to Chisinau and jumping on the train back to Bucharest together — or it can be combo’d as below!